 Less Is More

-Having options to choose from is great, but when faced with too many options, the visitors feel overwhelmed and choose nothing at all.
+When given too many options, the visitors can feel overwhelmed and may choose nothing at all.

 “One page.
 One goal.
 Period.”
 Oli Gardner